-Carn Fadryn is an Iron Age fort on the hill of the same name.
+The fortified settlement (hillfort) today known as Carn Fadryn was built in the Iron Age on the hill of the same name.
 The first period of the Carn Fadryn fortification dates to about 300 BC, when the top of the hill was fortified.
 Around 100 BC the area of the hillfort was enlarged towards the north.
 The third hillfort erected on Carn Fadryn was mentioned in 1188 by the chronicler Gerald of Wales, as the newly built “castle of Owain’s sons”.
 He considered the stronghold to be extraordinary, because by that time the local rulers used mainly timber and earth strongholds.
 Carn Fadryn was the center of power of the Welsh princes in the restless period after the death of Owain Gwynedd in 1170 and one of the centers in the later partitions between his sons.

 The hillfort was erected on an oval hill 340 meters above sea level, situated in the center of the western part of the Lleyn peninsula, where it dominated the flat areas crossed by numerous streams.
 The protection was provided by steep slopes, reaching about 60 meters in height on each side, while on the west side, an additional protection was provided by a ridge along their edge, higher than the flattened area of the top of a hill with a shape similar to a triangle.